ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 	# Some comment
 	55111.3		Bad night

-To apply this list to mask points of a curve, use the method :py:meth:`pycs.gen.lc.lightcurve.maskskiplist` (click for details).
+To apply this list to mask points of a curve, use the method :py:meth:`pycs3.gen.lc.LightCurve.maskskiplist` (click for details).
 Of course you can use one file to set the same mask on A and B, or define separate masks.
 ::